John Piper (artist): Later life

-In 1962, Piper's 250ft mural for the porte cochère of Watson House, a laboratory complex in Fulham built 1959–1961 for the North Thames Gas Board, was unveiled.
-Entitled ‘The Spirit of Energy’, the mural consists of 32 fibreglass panels manufactured in partnership with Gillespie and Manzaroli Associates.
+In 1962, Piper's 250 ft mural for the porte cochère of Watson House, a laboratory complex in Fulham built 1959–1961 for the North Thames Gas Board, was unveiled.
+Entitled "The Spirit of Energy", the mural consists of 32 fibreglass panels manufactured in partnership with Gillespie and Manzaroli Associates.
 They permit a contrast between opacity and translucence that allows for a closer interpretation of Piper's abstract designs in gouache than more traditional materials might.
-Vacated in the 1980s, Watson House lay empty for over a decade until it was redeveloped for residential and commercial purposes in the late 1990s.
+Vacated in the 1980s, Watson House lay empty for more than a decade until it was redeveloped for residential and commercial purposes in the late 1990s.
 It was renamed the Piper Building in honour of the artist on completion.
 The building and its murals were Grade II listed in 2022.

 In 1966 Walter Hussey, the Dean of Chichester Cathedral, commissioned Piper to produce a tapestry to enliven the dark area around the high altar of the cathedral.
 Piper had designed the cope presented to Hussey when he left his previous post in 1955, and for Chichester he produced a very brightly coloured tapestry with an abstract design of the Holy Trinity flanked by the Elements and by the Evangelists.
 Although the tapestry received a mixed, mostly negative, reaction from the public, Piper was commissioned to create a set of clerical vestments to complement the work in 1967.
 A decade later, Piper provided designs for three tapestries for Hereford Cathedral depicting the Tree of Life, the Tree of Knowledge, and the Deposition.
 Made by artists in Namibia in 1976, they were installed in the south transept of the cathedral the following year.
 Also in 1976, for the Meeting House at the University of Sussex, Piper designed a large banner-like tapestry to adorn the organ loft, inspired by the university's motto ‘Be still, and know’.